aufziehvogel/Cinderella/README.md

 are being sent to the shell.
 Currently supported variables are:

+- `%REFTYPE`: The type of reference that is built, `branch` or `tag`
-- `%BRANCH`: The name of the branch that is built
+- `%BRANCH`: The name of the branch that is built, if it is a branch
+- `%TAG`: The name of the tag that is built, if it is a tag

 ### Conditions